wrist mechanics online course featured image

 Interlock grips are the most common for golfers with small hands that need a little extra help getting a secure connection with the club.
 With an interlock grip, the forefinger on the lead hand connects with the pinky finger on the trail hand.

-Interlocking has great benefits regarding strength, control, and speed.
+Interlocking helps with strength, control, and speed.
 Be aware of added grip pressure because of that tight hold between the forefinger and the pinky.

 Overlap